-Located in Los Angeles, University of Southern California in in the heart of a leading metropolis.
-Home to about 3.8 million people, Los Angeles is one of the most populous urban cities in the world.
-Although Los Angeles ranks highly in The Economist’s Safe Cities Index, navigating any city calls for certain safety precautions along with practicing common sense.
+Located in Los Angeles, the University of Southern California in the heart of a leading metropolis.
+Home to about 3.8 million people, Los Angeles, is one of the most populous urban cities in the world.
+Although Los Angeles indexes above the average in The Economist’s Safe Cities Index, navigating any city calls for specific safety precautions along with practicing common sense.

 1. Stay aware of your surroundings.